moubi/blog/content/blog/render-props-vs-hooks/index.md

 ---
-title: "Render Props vs Hooks"
+title: "Render Props vs React Hooks"
 date: "2020-06-23"
-description: "Who said render props are obsolete?
-The good old pattern is still valid for the common use case where hooks may not always be the right choice."
+description: "Render props are still valid for the common use case where React hooks may not always be the right choice.
+This article explains when to pick each pattern."
 featuredImage: "twitter-card.png"
 hackerNewsId: "23614254"
 reddit: "r/reactjs/comments/heeoo6/render_props_better_than_hooks/"